What cat parent’s ears would not prick up at a headline like this. Facial Recognition Technology Helps Find Missing Pets.

 Registrations for the NZCAR “PiP” Facial Recognition in New Zealand began in December 2017 and are open now.
 Costs for PiP can be broke down as follows:

-- $15.00 – standard NZCAR microchip only registration that places your pet on the database.
+- $15.00 – the fee for standard NZCAR microchip only registration.
+This places your pet on the database.

-$45.00 – New to NZCAR microchip registration combined with “PiP” facial recognition.
+$45.00 – If you are new to NZCAR microchip registration combined with “PiP” facial recognition.

 If you do need to get in touch with NZCAR :